BerndHessling/Skyline-Parent-Mass-List-Filtering/README.md

 ## Prerequisites

+ - Skyline is recommended to generate raw PML
+ - [R](https://cran.r-project.org/bin/windows/base/) needs to be installed (package was developed for version 3.2.4).
- - csv file exported from skyline or formatted in the same way
+ - csv file exported from skyline or formatted in the same way (see [pdf](Creating-parent-mass-lists-with-skyline.pdf) for more details)
- -

 ## Running the script

 When starting the script three different input fields will pop-up:
-  1. Input file: Browse to your Skyline exported csv file (see [pdf](Creating-parent-mass-lists-with-skyline.pdf) for more details)
+ 1. "Input file": Browse to your Skyline exported csv file (see [pdf](Creating-parent-mass-lists-with-skyline.pdf) for more details)

+ 2. "Which peptides to keep:": choose the filter applied to your peptide list:
+   - "all"         : don't discard peptides
+   -  "STY-phospho" : keep only peptides with phosphorylation on S,T, or Y
+   - "K-acetyl"    : keep only peptides with acetylation on K

+ 3. "Choose Charge state filter:" How restrictive should be filtered for charge states:
+   - "optimal" : only charge states are allowed that are likely to be detected according to the number of basic amino acids and phosphorylations (empiric by dataset 15-137)
+   - "oneMax"  : only the one most likely charge State is accepted
+   - "noFilter": all charge states are accepted

+4. "Choose MSX count:" Should optimal MSX IDs be included (only for PRM analysis):
+   - "0": disabled
+   - "1-10": number of MSX groups in your experiments

+The resulting csv file will be filterd with chosen settings and stored at the same place the original file was located.
+It can directly be imported into QExactive instruments from thermo, or m/z lists must be copied manually into the MS-software.